MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot.md

 ## Enterprise IoT data in the Defender portal

-Enterprise IoT data for features such as alerts, recommendations and vulnerabilities, seamlessly integrates with other data into the Defender portal.
+Enterprise IoT data for features such as alerts, recommendations and vulnerabilities, seamlessly integrates with other data in the Defender portal.

 ### Alerts